Guo Jingjing

-Guo Jingjing (郭晶晶 (Guō Jīngjīng); born October 15, 1981, in Baoding, Hebei) is a retired Chinese female diver, and multi-time Olympic gold medalist and world champion.
+Guo Jingjing (郭晶晶 (Guō Jīngjīng); born October 15, 1981, in Baoding, Hebei) is a retired Chinese diver, and multi-time Olympic gold medalist and world champion.
 Guo is tied with her partner Wu Minxia for winning the most Olympic medals (6) of any female diver and she won the 3m springboard event at five consecutive World Championships.
 She announced her retirement in 2011.

 Career

 She took up diving when she was six years old at the Baoding Training Base.
 She started training in competitive diving in 1988, and was selected to dive for the Chinese national team in 1992.
 Guo first competed at the Olympics in 1996.
 Had she duplicated her performances from many other events, including the 1995 Chinese Nationals, 1995 Dive Canada, or 1996 Chinese Olympic Trials, she would have easily won gold ahead of teammate Fu Mingxia, but had a disastrous final, missing all 5 dives, and finished in 5th place.
 Her coach leading up to the 2008 Olympics was Zhong Shaozhen.

 During the 2004 Summer Olympics she won a gold medal in the 3-meter women's synchronized springboard along with Wu Minxia, before winning her first individual Olympic gold in the 3-meter women's springboard.

 After the 2004 Summer Olympics, Guo became a Chinese national sports figure, with a contract with McDonald's, as well as multiple other endorsement contracts.
 She was later banned by the national team for excessive commercial activities, but was accepted back to the team when she agreed to focus on diving and give up many promotional activities.
 She was also made to surrender nearly 4 million dollars she had earned from her endorsements.
 Tian Liang, a fellow Olympic gold medalist offered the same deal as Guo, declined to pay back the money to the government, and was excluded from the Olympic games.
 Guo is the leading member of the Chinese national women's diving team, and is known in China as "The Princess of Diving".
 Guo announced on November 23, 2006, she would retire following the 2008 Summer Olympics.